Close Enough for Love (Andy Williams album)

 Close Enough for Love is the thirty-ninth studio album by American pop singer Andy Williams, released in 1986 by Atco Records.
 Williams writes in the liner notes: "This is essentially a ‘live’ album.
 Our objective was to get real performances from both the orchestra and myself, as opposed to the sometimes sterile perfection of countless overdubs and tracking sessions.
 To my amazement, we used the first takes on most of the songs.
 The excitement of first hearing Jeremy's arrangements affected me so, that I found a quality in my singing that wasn't there in later takes."

 The phrase "Romantic Music from the Movies" on the back of the CD booklet conveys the theme of the album, with half of the songs dating from the decade previous to its release and the other half going back to the era of traditional pop.
 Williams even updates the title songs from two of his albums, "Moon River" and "Days of Wine and Roses", with what, for 1986, were very modern adult contemporary arrangements.
 The one selection that didn't originate on the big screen was the 1944 jazz standard "'Round Midnight", which had recently been part of the soundtrack of the film of the same name.

 Williams told an interviewer at the time that he was excited the album was being released by Atco.
 "It's a label for rock 'n' rollers, but they're very excited about the album.
 They're going to promote it like they promote Twisted Sister," Williams said.
 "They think I can have a hit."

+Reception

+Billboard described the album as "a little perspective", and noted "it reprised two of his big hits".